-An all-star cast has been confirmed for the BBC2 adaptation of Evelyn Waugh’s classic novel Decline and Fall.
+An all-star cast has been confirmed for the BBC2 adaptation of Evelyn Waugh (opens in new tab)’s classic novel Decline and Fall.

-The three-part comedy satire will feature Jack Whitehall (Bad Education, Fresh Meat), David Suchet (Agatha Christie’s Poirot), Eva Longoria (Desperate Housewives) and Douglas Hodge (The Night Manager).
+The three-part comedy satire will feature Jack Whitehall (opens in new tab) (Bad Education (opens in new tab), Fresh Meat (opens in new tab)), David Suchet (opens in new tab) (Agatha Christie’s Poirot (opens in new tab)), Eva Longoria (opens in new tab) (Desperate Housewives (opens in new tab)) and Douglas Hodge (opens in new tab) (The Night Manager (opens in new tab)).

 Decline and Fall sees Paul Pennyfeather (Jack Whitehall) as an inoffensive divinity student at Oxford University in the 1920s, who is wrongly dismissed for indecent exposure, having been made the victim of a prank by The Bollinger Club.

 David Suchet will play Dr Fagan, the headmaster of Llanabba, an obscure public school in Wales where Paul gets a job alongside fellow teacher Grimes (Douglas Hodge).

 It’s at this school that Paul meets the Honourable Mrs Margot Beste-Chetwynde (Eva Longoria), mother of one of the pupils.